Azure/azure-powershell/src/Storage/Storage.Management/help/Remove-AzStorageFile.md

 ```

 ### -ShareName
-Name of the file share where the file would be downloaded.
+Specifies the name of the file share.
+This cmdlet removes the file in the share this parameter specifies.

 ```yaml
 Type: System.String